Property owners are responsible for taking steps and having the necessary equipment to protect their properties from flooding.

 Sandbagging is one of the most versatile flood fighting tools and is a simple, effective way to prevent or reduce flood water damage, when done correctly.
 If your property is prone to flooding, please take the necessary measures to protect structures, equipment and materials before flooding is imminent.
 Owners are responsible for all measures required for flood protection of private property.
-There are numerous SUPPLIERS in the Shuswap area that provide sand and sandbags.
+There are numerous suppliers within the Shuswap area that provide sand and sandbags.

 - Construct the sandbag dike on high ground, as close as possible to your home or building.
 By being closer to your home or building, few bags will be needed, and the sandbag dike will be less exposed to the stream.